Brad Woods Digital Garden

 • Disable all user actions by default: Within each state, you have a centralized area where you define what events can occur, reducing edge cases.

 • Seperation of concerns: Logic can be seperated from everything else.
-This allows logic to be reused when changing frameworks (such as moving from Angular to React), easier seperation of work between team members & easier testing / debugging.
+This allows logic to be reused when changing frameworks (such as moving from Angular to React), easier seperation of work between team members and easier testing / debugging.

 • Named states: is core to the structure (see above why this is an advantage).